Travel Has No Downside

 While visiting Rome, we drove on the peripherique, a highway circling the city.
 At intervals, there are signs indicating direction, so we adjusted accordingly.

-We made u-turns.
-We made lots of u-turns.
+We made U-turns.
+We made lots of U-turns.
 It was getting late and we could not find our direction.
 We were in a southbound lane, wanting to go north.

 We were very frustrated so we polled other drivers for help.